AAP127/ECE196_team10/solution.md

 #### Data Collection
-<u> We propose the deployment of **per-parking-spot** occupancy detection devices.
+We propose the deployment of **per-parking-spot** occupancy detection devices.
 These consist of a microcontroller and ultrasonic sensor, which are connected and indicate status via our team's PCB.
 The device will detect if a vehicle is present and communicate this information with a **computer or other server device** which updates the website for students to view.
 For students physically present inside the parking structure, indicator lights are also present, showing if a spot is occupied what type of spot it is.
 This helps solve the problem of data collection by **automating** the process of detecting and reporting parking spot availability.
 We are hopeful it is better than traditional parking detection methods that rely on **outdated systems** which don't provide real-time or spot specific data.